Cholpontemirbekova/Cholpontemirbekova/README.md

 - 👋 Hi, I’m @Cholpontemirbekova
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in data and in ways we can use data to drive change
-- 🌱 I’m currently learning Machine Learning and Deep Leaning
+- 🌱 I’m currently seeking employment opportunities in the field of Data Analytics and Data Science
-- 💞️ I’m looking to collaborate on Data Science, Machine Learning and Deep Learning projects
+- 💞️ I’m looking to collaborate on projects in Machine Learning, Data Analytics and Data Science
 - 📫 Please reach me at https://www.linkedin.com/in/cholpon-temirbekova/

 <!---